Haikoma/Optimization-of-Greybox-Estimater-for-Quadrotor-Dynamics/README.md

-# Optimization of Greybox Estimater for Quadrotor-Dynamics
+# Optimization of Greybox Estimator for Quadrotor-Dynamics

 # Overview
 This repository contains a MATLAB implementation of a system identification and estimation project.
 The goal of this project is to estimate the parameters of a dynamic system using grey-box modeling and optimize the excitation signal to reduce parametric uncertainty.
 The model used is linearized and decoupled at low speed, the derivation of which is not covered in this work.
 Feel free to use any model and adjusting the requirements/inputs.